Bad Credit Mortgage Lenders | The Best Lenders of 2025

 How low credit scores affect your mortgage rates

-Even if you’re approved for a home loan, a low score means you’re going to pay a higher mortgage rate than someone with a better score.
+Even if you receive approval for a home loan, having a low score results in a higher mortgage rate compared to someone with a better score.
 That’s unavoidable.

 How much higher?
 FICO has a calculator that could give you an idea.
 It actually doesn't go below 620, but it can give you a feel for the difference a credit score makes.